 You control how many problems appear on each page by selecting a grid size.
 So you have complete control over the workload you assign to each student.
 This makes it perfect for custom homeschool assignments!
 Place six problems on each sheet and have them race to see who can successfully complete the most sheets in ten minutes.
 However, emphasize accuracy over speed.
 Before the game, announce time penalties for missed problems.
 This keeps your race car drivers in check.

 You can also choose a fun background for the free downloadable worksheet.
 Make it look like a worn-out piece of paper on a clipboard or an old fashioned parchment letter.
 Alternatively, you can just use a blank page if you don’t want your students daydreaming about reading Pride and Prejudice or Gulliver’s Travels.
 What 3rd - 6th grade student doesn’t love 18th-century literature?

 You can print the problems on any size paper.
 The default prints on A4 or letter-sized paper.
 However, using the “print scale” option, you choose how large or small you want the paper.
 We do not recommend banner size, but just about any other size works great!

 The Nuts and Bolts of the Partial Product Method

 The partial product method reduces the multiplication problem to a series of easily understood steps.
 It also helps students understand each place's role by assigning different values to each digit in a multidigit number.
-The method also prepares students for higher maths by teaching them how to operate with factors.
+The method also prepares students for higher maths and STEM curriculum by teaching them how to operate with factors.

 Our worksheets employ the box or window method of partial product multiplication.
 Each side of the box contains the factors broken down into their components (tens, hundreds).
 Fill the boxes by multiplying the numbers intersecting in each box.
 Add the products to obtain the final answer.